ethereum/web3.py/docs/internals.rst

 middlewares.
 It is also exposed on the ``Web3`` object for convenience.
 That API is detailed in :ref:`Modifying_Middleware`.

-Middlewares can be added to the middleware stack as the class itself.
-The default middleware have descriptive references to the classes for ease of use.
+Middlewares are added to the middleware stack as the class itself.
+The ``name`` kwarg is optional.

 .. code-block:: python

     from web3 import Web3
-    from web3.middleware import (
-        attrdict_middleware,  # a user-friendly reference to the class )
-    from web3.middleware.attrdict import (
+    from my_module import (
-        AttributeDictMiddleware,  # the class where the logic is defined )
+        SimpleMiddleware,
+    )

     w3 = Web3(HTTPProvider(endpoint_uri="..."))

     # add the middleware to the stack as the class
-    w3.middleware_onion.add(AttributeDictMiddleware)

-    # or, add the middleware to the stack as the reference to the class
-    w3.middleware_onion.add(attrdict_middleware)
+    w3.middleware_onion.add(SimpleMiddleware, name="simple_middleware")

 Managers